PoShAdmin/PoShAdmin/README.md

-# PoShAdmin
+# PoShAdmin v1.0.0.1
-PowerShell toolset for SysAdmins with over 20 machines to manage
+PowerShell toolset for SysAdmins with many machines to manage